Verizon to buy AOL in $4.4 billion mobile video push

 Verizon has over 100 million mobile consumers, content deals with the likes of the National Football League and "a meaningful strategy" in mobile video, Armstrong said.

+It will need to buy telecommunications spectrum aggressively to accommodate rising mobile video traffic.

 For Wall Street, the deal is about the technology.
-"AOL's ad-tech offering has been driving its growth for some time now as the Internet business has faded," Dan Ridsdale, an analyst at Edison Investment Research, wrote in a note to clients.
-"This acquisition is aimed at enabling Verizon to maximise its revenues from mobile video.”
+"AOL's ad-tech offering has been driving its growth for some time now as the Internet business has faded," Dan Ridsdale, an analyst at Edison Investment Research, said in a note to clients.
+"This acquisition is aimed at enabling Verizon to maximize its revenues from mobile video.”

-Verizon, which last year bought the assets of OnCue, Intel's (INTC.O) Internet-based TV platform, has been building a video streaming product as it faces the wide availability of voice and data services.
+Verizon, which last year bought the assets of OnCue, Intel's (INTC.O) Internet-based TV platform, has been building a video streaming product to expand beyond slow-growth wireless services.

 Armstrong said he has a multiyear commitment to stay with Verizon and run AOL as a separate division but declined to give further details.